dbkang/dice-expression-evaluator/README.md

 5d6
 ```

-If we were to also roll two 10-sided dice and subtracted the sum of those two rolls from above?
+Rolled two other 10-sided dice and subtracted the sum of the rolls from above?

 ```
 5d6 - 2d10
 ```

-What if we wanted to add 15 to ensure that the value does not go below zero?
+What if we also wanted to add 15 to ensure that the final result does not go below zero?

 ```
 5d6 - 2d10 + 15